-When managing a website of any nature, implementing URL redirects is a commonly used practice.
-Redirection is the process of forwarding one URL to a different URL.
-They are most commonly used when removing or moving content on your site, to fix broken links, or to migrate content between different domains.
+Redirects forward one URL to another.
+They are commonly used when removing or moving content on your site, fixing broken links, or migrating content between different domains.

 This tutorial will walk you through: